Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 Import Quotas: Angolan Presidential Decree 34/15 and implementing decree 22/15 of January 2015 established import quotas on 14 food and beverage products where domestic production is deemed to meet 60 percent of market demand.
 While the law remains on the books, its implementation has been deferred indefinitely due to stiff pressure from importers and the diplomatic community, and as part of an effort to conform to international trade commitments.
 The decree also required importers of a range of food and building materials products to register through a new process that includes presentation of company details, projected import volume, and a demonstration of warehousing/refrigeration capacity.
 Delays in obtaining import licenses remains the top barrier for importers in the retail network.

-On January 14, 2019, Presidential Decree No. 23/19 entered effect giving priority to goods produced in Angola by requiring that importers demonstrate that they either cannot find a product domestically or already have a contract to purchase products domestically.
+On January 14, 2019, Presidential Decree No. 23/19 entered into effect giving priority to goods produced in Angola by requiring that importers demonstrate that they either cannot find a product domestically or already have a contract to purchase products domestically.
 The decree aims to decrease reliance on imports by increasing local production in 54 product categories.

 Testing Requirements: Imports of foods and pharmaceutical products are subject to quality testing during customs clearance.
 Once imported into Angola, these products are subject to additional oversight by the Ministries of Industry and Trade, Agriculture, and Health.